02/12/2019

 In the early stages, some cataracts can be left untreated.
 When your sight deteriorates to a point where it interferes with your ability to carry out daily tasks (e.g. seeing in low-light situations such as at night), it could be time to consider surgery.

-Traditional or manual cataract surgery is considered one of the safest surgical procedures in the world today, with a success rate of around 99%.1 Laser cataract surgery may reduce the risk of complications even further.
-Serious complications are rare with cataract surgery.
+Traditional or manual cataract surgery is considered one of the safest surgical procedures in the world today, with a very high success rate.1 Laser cataract surgery may reduce the risk of complications even further.
+Serious complications are rare with cataract surgery but may include endophthalmitis (infection of the eye), bleeding, retinal detachment, macular swelling and posterior capsular rupture.

 A typical procedure takes less than 30 minutes.
 Allowing for admission, preparation and recovery time, you’ll be in the day surgery for around 2 to 3 hours.